mah51/ScuffedMDB/README.md

 Copy the whole output and paste into the .env.local file under 'JWT_HS512'.

-9. Finally generate a random string for the JWT_CODE env variable for production and enter into the vercel settings panel.
+9. Finally generate a random string for the JWT_CODE env variable for production and enter into the Vercel settings panel.

 10. Go back to the overview tab and click redeploy.